/

 Breakdown, %

-Compared with the net number of genuine euro banknotes and euro coins issued, the number of counterfeits in circulation is very low.
+Considering the number of net genuine euro banknotes and coins issued, the proportion of counterfeits between cash in circulation is very small.